hapax/hapax.github.io/assets/sneeze.md

 #### Reynolds number and quadratic drag

-Our answer is still too large, so perhaps we calculated the drag incorrectly.
+Our answer is a wee bit too big, so perhaps something was wrong with our drag force.
-And indeed, we did.
-When something moves slowly enough, drag is proportional to $v$.
+In fact, to use Stokes' law, the droplet needs to be moving slowly.
 When it moves fast, however, there is a different physics at play, and the drag is *quadratic* in $v$.
 To tell the difference, we have to quantify whether the fluid feels